VisiCool/Kube-project/README.md

 ---

 *Note*: This project is currently under development.
 More detailed information and documentation will be added as the project progresses.

+## Acknowledgements

+- Some portions of the code were inspired by and adapted from [Kubernetes the Hard Way by Kelsey Hightower](https://github.com/kelseyhightower/kubernetes-the-hard-way).